Basic quasi-reductive root data and supergroups: Preliminaries

 Let $\bbG$ be an algebraic supergroup over $\bk$ with Lie superalgebra $\ggg=\ggg_\bz\oplus\ggg_\bo$, and purely-even subgroup $G:=\bbG_\ev$, where $\bbG_\ev$ is the ordinary algebraic group underlying $\bbG$, i.e. $\cO(\bbG_\ev)=\cO(\bbG)/J_{\cO(\bbG)}$.
 Then $\ggg_\bz=\Lie(G)$.

 Note that $G$ is a closed supersubgroup scheme of $\bbG$.
-We have the quotient superscheme (see \cite{MZ}, and \cite{MT}, \cite{FKT}, \cite{Br}, and refs. therein), which is a purely-odd superscheme, i.e. $|Y|=\{y\}$ is just a point.
+We have the quotient superscheme (see \cite{MZ}, and \cite{MT}, \cite{FKT}, \cite{Br}, and refs. therein), which is a purely-odd superscheme i.e. $|Y|=\{y\}$ is just a point, {carrying a natural $G$-action}.
 We have the following result.

 \begin{theorem} (\cite[Theorem 3.2.8, Corollary 3.2.9, Proposition 4.2.13, Proposition 4.3.5]{G}) \begin{itemize} \item[(1)] There is an isomorphism of $\bk$-superschemes: